beanvalidation/beanvalidation.org/contribute/specification.md

 This is an extremely useful tool to review and comment proposals.

 Many specification changes involve API changes as well.
 In this case, propose a pull request for the [Bean Validation API](https://github.com/beanvalidation/beanvalidation-api) repository as well.
+When working keep in mind the guidelines for writing good javadoc comments.
+If you need more information refer to [How to Write Doc Comments](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) or
+Joshua Bloch's "Effective Java".
+The following are points are worth pointing out explicitly, because the the existing Bean Validation API is not consistent yet:

+* use {@code} instead of \<code\>, because it is more readable and {@code} also escapes meta characters
+* @param, @return an @throw don't end with a '.'
+* if referring to other classes and methods use the {@link}
+* use \<ul\> for enumerations (not '-')

 Want to be a very good citizen?
 Also work on implementing your proposal on the [reference implementation](https://github.com/hibernate/hibernate-validator) and the [TCK](https://github.com/beanvalidation/beanvalidation-tck) and send a pull request for each.
 Easy :)

 ## Pull requests